poetapp/node/src/StorageReader/README.md

 ## Database

-The Storage module uses the `storage` collection.
+The StorageReader module uses the `storageReader` collection.

-Entries in the `storage` collection look like this:
+Entries in the `storageReader` collection look like this:

 ```js
 {